 Working along the sleeve opening work 4 sc’s in the side of the first dc row, in the next dc row work 5 double crochets along the side, repeat this process around the sleeve opening, finishing with a sl st to the first set of 4 sc’s.

-One Last Step: Weave in the ends throughout the piece with a yarn needle and you are done!
+One Last Step: Weave in the ends throughout the piece with a yarn needle and you are done with your new crochet sweater top for spring & summer!

 Don’t forget to follow along with me on Social Media!